Violence Risk Communication

 This program also discusses key issues influencing risk communication, including the tension between an individual’s right to privacy and a professional’s or organization’s duty to protect.

-Upon completion of this program you will be able to:
+Upon completion of this training, participants will be able to:

-Describe an overview of the basic elements and core virtues of risk communication
+Provide an overview of risk communication

-Describe findings and opinions of violence risk assessments
+Findings and opinions of violence risk assessment